maniCitizen/intialsetup/README.md

-# Script to automate inital linux customizations
+# Script to automate inital Linux shell customizations

 - This script installs zsh and makes it as a default shell